stringiest/all_i_want_for/README.md

 1. try to get test to delete a gift to work
 2. direct home page to 'My lists', rename the heading to this on /lists
 3. add links to return to /lists on individual list page
+4. Try to fix travis.yml - removed  "bundle install --jobs=3 --retry=3" from the before script section, as it had an implied deployment flag that had become deprecated, but build still failed.

 ## Planning